by Devin Carver Engagement May 19th, 2022

-You’ve been sharing your excitement with colleagues, supervisors, and your network, but have you shared your experience with the event organizers?
+You might want to turn to your attendees and ask what they thought of their experience.
 Not only is completing post-event feedback crucial for event hosts, but providing this information is also beneficial for attendees because it will be used to enhance their event experiences in the future.

 Quick Links